ocramz/petsc-hs/doc/dev/DEV_INFO.md

 ## Project structure

-The low-level bindings use `inline-c` (https://github.com/fpco/inline-c) to wrap the individual PETSc C functions into Template Haskell statements (see ../Raw/InlineC.hs) and to map the C types onto Haskell types (see ../Raw/Internal.hs).
+The low-level bindings use `inline-c` (https://github.com/fpco/inline-c) to wrap the individual PETSc C functions into Template Haskell statements (see ../Internal/InlineC.hs) and to map the C types onto Haskell types (see ../Raw/Internal.hs).

-Exception control can be found in ..Raw/Exception.hs ; the integer error codes returned by the "raw" calls (those in ../Raw/InlineC.hs) are checked and an appropriate exception is thrown.
+Exception control can be found in ..Internal/Exception.hs ; the integer error codes returned by the "raw" calls (those in ../Internal/InlineC.hs) are checked and an appropriate exception is thrown.

-The mid-level bindings (../Raw/PutGet.hs) wrap the low-level calls with the exception logic and group appropriately allocation-setup-cleanup sequences into higher level "with-" functions, using e.g. `bracket` from Control.Exception .
+The mid-level bindings (../Internal/PutGet.hs and related) wrap the low-level calls with the exception logic and group appropriately allocation-setup-cleanup sequences into higher level "with-" functions, using e.g. `bracket` from Control.Exception .
 An application developer should only work with these or higher-level bindings (PETSc is an extensive library and can be used in *many* different ways, so it's better not to limit users by design too much).
 The types for the mid-level bindings are declared in ..Raw/Types.hs .

 ## Build Sequence